Tractor: Tractor runs

+In the United Kingdom, a tractor trundle or tractor run is an event where a group of tractors are driven in procession along a predetermined route, usually as a fund-raising event for a charity.
+Funds are raised from drivers who pay a fee to participate, and from spectators along the route.
+Some tractor trundles take place near Christmas, after dark, with tractors decorated with festive lights.

+The first recorded tractor run was the National Vintage Tractor Road Run held in 1986, when 150 vintage tractors raised funds for the British Heart Foundation.
+Notable events include the annual Pink Ladies Tractor Run, raising funds for breast cancer research since 2004, the Banbury Christmas Tractor Run which has featured Kaleb Cooper driving Jeremy Clarkson's Lamborghini tractor, and the Knaresborough tractor run which in 2025 included 423 vehicles, raising money for the Yorkshire Air Ambulance under the auspices of a dedicated community interest company.

 Nebraska tests

 Nebraska tractor tests are tests mandated by the Nebraska Tractor Test Law and administered by the University of Nebraska, that objectively test the performance of all brands of tractors, 40 horsepower or more, sold in Nebraska.
 In the 1910s and 1920s, an era of snake oil sales and advertising tactics, the Nebraska tests helped farmers throughout North America to see through marketing claims and make informed buying decisions.
 The tests continue today, making sure tractors fulfill the manufacturer's advertised claims.

 Manufacturers

 Some of the many tractor manufacturers and brands worldwide include: